lukso-network/docs/docs/learn/digital-assets/metadata-management/read-asset-data.md

 1. using [`getData()`](../../../tools/erc725js/methods#getdata) without parameters.
 This will fetch the value of all data keys at once.
 2. using `getData("DataKeyName")` to fetch the value of a specific data key.
 For instance `getData("LSP4Metadata")`.
-3. using [`fetchData('LSP4Metadata')`](../../../tools/erc725js/methods.md#fetchdata).
-This will decode the `VerifiableURI` to extract the link of the JSON metadata file and fetch its content from IPFS (or any other storage service).
+3. using [`fetchData('LSP4Metadata')`](../../../tools/erc725js/methods.md#fetchdata) which decodes the `VerifiableURI` to extract the JSON metadata file link and fetch its content from IPFS (or another storage service).

 ### Asset Name and Symbol